QualebTheTurtle/WindowsPhoneFinal/README.md

 ![alt text][img2]

-* Next we need to add the sdk to our project.
-In the solution explorer right click the refrences and choose add refrence.
+* Next, we need to add the sdk to our project.
+In the solution explorer right click the references and choose add reference.

 ![alt text][img3]

-* In the left pane of the refrence manager window choose windows phone then extentions and ensure the sqlite sdk is checked.
+* In the left pane of the reference manager window choose windows phone then extentions and ensure the sqlite sdk is checked.
 Click okay.

 ![alt text][img4]